Brain tumor, breast cancer, colon cancer, congenital heart disease, heart arrhythmia. See more conditions.

-Indigestion — also called dyspepsia or an upset stomach — is a general term that describes discomfort in your upper abdomen.
+Indigestion — also called dyspepsia or an upset stomach — is discomfort in your upper abdomen.

 Researchers at Mayo Clinic are also working to develop improved treatments for functional dyspepsia.

-Indigestion - Care at Mayo Clinic - Mayo Clinic Print Indigestion care at Mayo Clinic Your Mayo Clinic Care Team At Mayo Clinic, specialists in digestive diseases (gastroenterology) work with your primary care doctor to manage your problem.
-Your Mayo...
+Indigestion - Care at Mayo Clinic - Mayo Clinic Print Indigestion care at Mayo Clinic Your Mayo Clinic care team At Mayo Clinic, specialists in digestive diseases (gastroenterology) work with your primary care doctor to manage your indigestion.
+Your ...

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.